You have a big idea, truckloads of ambition, and dreams of a thriving New Jersey LLC, plus you’re mentally prepared to make it happen.

 - Registered agent name

 - Principal business address

 Not bad at all.
 The last thing you need to arrange is payment.
 The Certificate of Formation comes with a $125 filing fee, so have a check or credit card ready when you file.

 It’s important to note that there’s another document you’ll need to file right after your Certificate of Formation.
 This filing is known as the Business Registration Application, and you must file it with the Division of Revenue.
 This document registers your LLC for state taxes, and you cannot receive your Business Registration Certificate without it.
 To complete the Business Registration Application, fill it out online here.

 New Jersey used to have four different options for filing methods, but the state recently streamlined its business formation services to an entirely web-based process.
 Here’s how you can file your Certificate of Formation with the New Jersey Division of Revenue and Enterprise Services.

 Head over to the business filing portal and click “Get Started.”
 Follow the instructions and you’ll be finished in no time.

 The process outlined above works for domestic LLCs (those formed in New Jersey), but what if your business is expanding to New Jersey from another state?
 In this case, don’t worry about the Certificate of Formation or the previous instructions.

 Instead, you will need to foreign qualify your LLC before doing business in the state.
-Do this online or by downloading, completing, and mailing/hand-delivering/faxing a Form NJ-REG to the addresses above.
+Do this online and don’t forget to file a Business Registration Application at this link.
 Don’t conduct any business activities before foreign qualifying, or your LLC will face some serious fines and penalties.